The Coast Guard Pharmacy Community consists of 15 billeted pharmacist positions, two of which are administrative billets and 13 field billets.

 Experiential (Extern) Program

 Due to the limited locations of Coast Guard pharmacy officers and their vast responsibilities, the decision to support a college of pharmacy’s Experiential (Extern) Program is solely dependent on the individual pharmacy officer.
-Colleges of pharmacy wishing to inquire into the possibility and availability of establishing an MOU with the clinic are to contact CAPT Wade McConnell, CG-1122 at (202) 475-5171.
+Colleges of pharmacy wishing to inquire into the possibility and availability of establishing an MOU with the clinic are to contact CDR Paul Michaud, CG-1121 at (202) 475-5171.
 He will forward your request for consideration to the pharmacy officer assigned nearest the college.
 Be advised that room and board and travel is the sole responsibility of the student.

 Pharmacy Awards Program